 Best of the Best - Championship Karate (USA)

-About Best of the Best - Championship Karate (USA)
+Best of the Best - Championship Karate (USA) - Fighting Classic

 Best of the Best - Championship Karate (USA) on the Nintendo Entertainment System is a fighting game centered around one-on-one karate matches.
 Players engage in timed bouts where the objective is to deplete the opponent's health bar through a variety of punches, kicks, and blocks.
 The gameplay relies on timing and positioning, with an emphasis on mastering combos and defensive maneuvers, which was typical for martial arts games of its era.